CN: Mental health chat

 With all of the above in mind, here’s what my review should have said from the start: I do like this dress, but not enough to recommend it to you.
 It’s fine, but not great.
 It creases easily and gapes at the bust.
 Added to that, it’s from Simply Be, who suck at the moment in terms of representation.
 Since they have expanded their size range downwards, things have taken a murky turn.
 Their current advertising campaign is a mess.
 A quick scan of their website (accessed 16/05/17) shows that they now offer more items in a size 12 (2417) than a size 26 (2126), size 28 (1851), size 30 (1710) or size 32 (1478).

 For ME and MY BRAIN and MY LIFE, I’ve decided to refocus and run this blog for (and at) my leisure again – as a place to get creative, for the love of great outfits, to meet people and make friends, for a reason to write for pleasure.
-I’m excited folks, and if you’ve read this ramble all the way to the end then I want to thank you for being there, for listening and for sticking with me; I’m not going to lose sight of what I’m doing here again.
+I’m excited folks, and if you’ve read this all the way to the end then I want to thank you for being there, for listening and for sticking with me; I’m not going to lose sight of things again.

 Shop the Look